Max Woltman: Career

-Woltman joined Liverpool as a seven year old, moving through the club's youth structure until he joined the under-18 team for the 2019–20 season.
+Woltman joined Liverpool as a seven-year-old, moving through the club's youth structure until he joined the under-18 team for the 2019–20 season.
 In January 2021 he signed his first professional contract with the club.
 In the 2021–22 season he became a regular for the under-23 team in the Premier League 2.

-On 7 December 2021, Woltman made his debut for Liverpool during a 2–1 win in the club's final Champions League group match against Milan.
+On 7 December 2021, Woltman made his debut for Liverpool as a late substitute during a 2–1 win in the club's final Champions League group match against Milan.

-On 1 September 2022 he joined Doncaster Rovers on a season long loan.
+On 1 September 2022 he joined Doncaster Rovers on a season-long loan.
 His loan spell was cut short when Woltman was recalled to Liverpool on 16 January 2023.

+On 3 August 2023 he signed for Oxford United for an undisclosed fee.
+He made his debut in an away victory over Northampton Town in the group stage of the EFL Trophy on 5 September 2023.
+He departed the club upon the expiry of his contract at the end of the 2024–25 season.

+In October 2025, Woltman joined National League North club Macclesfield on a short-term deal.